kyleboas/tacticsjournal.com/_posts/2024/09/2024-09-24-what-manchester-city-should-have-done-when-arsenal-went-down-to-ten-men.md

 You could even have Erling Haaland drop back periodically to offer up a shot at the top and drag defenders out to create more space within the box.

-John Stones scored the winning goal after all.
-It should work.
+John Stones scored the goal to tie the game in the 97th minute after all.
+That was from a set piece but it should work from open play too because Arsenal weren't really trying to counter.

 *Match: Manchester City 2-2 Arsenal, 22 September 2024*